 How much do braces cost?
 What financial options do you have available?

 The price for orthodontic treatment varies according to the complexity of the treatment and the length of time that the braces are in place.
 This is something that will be discussed at the free consultation visit.
 You will be informed as to the different treatment options available for the correction of your or your child’s particular orthodontic problem and the fees associated with each option.
 Interest-free payments plans are available.
 No downpayment is required.

 Does your office accept my orthodontic insurance?

-    Our office is a provider with Delta Dental and we accept most insurance plans.
+Our office is a provider with Delta Dental, Cigna, and Blue Cross/Blue Shield.
+We also accept most insurance plans.
 Even if we are not listed as a provider with your particular plan, there are usually out-of-network benefits available.